KocSistem/aks-workshop/labs/create-aks-cluster/README.md

 	![Advanced Storage Account](/labs/create-aks-cluster/img/advanced-storage-account.png "Advanced Storage Account")

+## Create Azure service principle

-5. Once your cloud shell is started, clone the workshop repo into the cloud shell environment
+1. Once your cloud shell is started, clone the workshop repo into the cloud shell environment

 	```bash
 	git clone https://github.com/KocSistem/aks-workshop
 	```

-6. Ensure you are using the correct Azure subscription you want to deploy AKS to.
+2. Ensure you are using the correct Azure subscription you want to deploy AKS to

 	To view your subscriptions